 The owner of Mint.com at the time, an investment banker who had run a fund called Mint Investments for years, didn’t want to sell.
 The Mint team offered him equity in the company’s Series A funding round rather than a cash payment and after three months of negotiation, Mymint.com became Mint.com we all know.
 Mint.com got acquired by Intuit for $170 million in 2009.

 Uber, the ride-hailing company, originally used the domain UberCab.com but wanted to upgrade to Uber.com.
 Universal Music owned the domain name and was willing to sell.
 However, Uber didn’t have any cash to bring to the table so it offered Universal Music 2% of the company in exchange for the domain.
 The deal was snapped up by Universal Music and Uber got their perfect domain name by negotiating.
 They didn’t give it up because of cash restrictions.
 Uber went on to become the highest-valued startup in the world.
-Universal Music sold their shares back to Uber for $863,000 way before that.
+Universal Music sold its shares back to Uber for $863,000 way before that.
 At today’s valuation, 2% would’ve been worth approximately $1,600,000.